 - feeling connected, happy and light

-- eliminates physical pain, tension and stress
+- reduction in physical pain, tension and stress

 - a calm clear mind

-- vocal confidence
+- greater lung capacity and vocal confidence

 - access to creative insights and visions